 The best week for legal and financial businesses was the transition week from February to March, which was 136% better than the average week.
 November 26 to December 2 was the next best week, seeing 128% more revenue than the average week.
 And for their third best week, we have the transition from October to November, which was 124% better than the average week.

 Are you looking for more insight into your business transactions?
 Womply can help with that.
 We specialize in helping small business owners understand their daily operations better and get easy access to better business information.
-You can learn more here or request a personal introduction to our tools with one of our small business consultants.
+If you want to help maximize your efforts and save a lot of time, check out Womply’s solutions for small businesses.
+Learn more, plus get free reputation monitoring and customer insights when you sign up for Womply Free!

 Womply analyzed daily revenue for 8,389 local, independent legal and financial businesses in all 50 states and the District of Columbia for all 365 days of the 2017 calendar year.
 Businesses were only qualified for the analysis if Womply had a full year of transaction history and the business recorded multiple transactions per day, on average.